-This performance review was written when the 2007 Mazda Mazda6 Wagon was new.
+Note: This performance review was created when the 2007 Mazda Mazda6 Wagon was new.

 The 2007 Mazda6 Sport Wagon is praised for its satisfying powertrain, characterized by a spirited V6 engine and refined six-speed automatic transmission, as well as solid handling and an impressive braking system.
 According to Kelley Blue Book, "The ride and handling capabilities are much more like those of a sport sedan than what many drivers might expect of a vehicle with a wagon's functionality."